Stackclash/5e-vault/5. Mechanics/Items/Planar Prevention Paint Hhhviii.md

 - **Properties**: Crafted by

 An area that is enclosed by an outline of this viscous paint becomes magically sealed to teleportation and planar-based transportation.
 When viewed from another plane, the area appears to have a shimmering barrier of solid light that is impassable.
 Any travel into or out of the area by any method via a plane other than the one that the paint was used on is impossible.
-For example, you cannot walk through the barrier while you are in the Border Ethereal, nor can you succeed on a plane shift spell while inside the area.
+For example, you cannot walk through the barrier while you are in the Border Ethereal, nor can you succeed on a [[5.
+Mechanics/Spells/Plane Shift.md\|plane shift]] spell while inside the area.

 Furthermore, any attempt at teleporting into or out of the area automatically fails.
 However, teleportation within the confines of the area is still possible.